Overnight French Toast Casserole is an easy, make-ahead breakfast dish. Cubed bread and pecans are soaked in a cinnamon custard and baked in the oven.

 Ingredients and substitutions

-Pecans can be omitted if desired, but I enjoy the added crunch and flavor.
+- Pecans - Can be omitted if desired, but I enjoy the added crunch and flavor.
 Walnuts are another great option.

 This casserole keeps well and leftovers can be reheated the next day.
 If reheating a cooked casserole, place in a 325 degree Fahrenheit oven for up to 30 minutes, or until warm.
 Individual portions can also be microwaved.

 To freeze leftovers (or an entire baked casserole), allow your casserole to come to room temperature, then tightly seal with two layers of foil.
 You can also freeze individual portions for easy reheating later on.
+Move your frozen casserole from the freezer to the refrigerator the night before to allow to thaw.
+Then, follow reheating instructions for leftovers above.

 📖 Recipe